 Roger Touhy was an Irish-American mob boss and prohibition-era bootlegger from Chicago, Illinois.
 In the latter part of 1933 and the early part of 1934, Roger and his gang of criminals were taken out by the FBI, at which time all members were either dead or in prison.
 After Touhy spent 26 years behind bars, he was released in 1959 and was murdered by the Chicago Outfit less than a month later.

 In 1906, James Touhy gave up on his elder sons, who, all but Eddie, were already involved in criminal activities.
 Eddie stayed out of trouble and became a bartender.
 That year, he moved Roger and his two daughters to the tiny farming village of Downers Grove, just northwest of Chicago.
 There, Roger attended St. Joseph’s Roman Catholic church and school and graduated the eighth grade as class valedictorian.
 Determined to stay on the right side of the law, he went job hunting in Chicago.
-At that time, he was only 5’6″ tall and was said to not only have been intelligent but also ambitious and charming.
-He soon found work and, over the next few years, was employed at various jobs, including as a telegrapher and a union organizer.
-During this time, he met a 16-year old Irish girl named Clara Morgan.
-He lost his first brother, James Touhy Jr., when he was shot and killed by a policeman during an attempted robbery in 1917.
+At that time, he was only 5’6″ tall and was said to have been intelligent, ambitious, and charming.
+He soon found work and was employed at various jobs over the next few years, including as a telegrapher and a union organizer.
+During this time, he met a 16-year-old Irish girl named Clara Morgan.
+He lost his first brother, James Touhy Jr. when a policeman shot and killed him during an attempted robbery in 1917.

-Meanwhile, Prohibition was in full force, and his brothers, Johnny, Tommy, and Joe, were working around the edges of the booming bootleg business, mostly as hired enforcers who occasionally hijacked a beer truck or two.
+Meanwhile, Prohibition was in full force.
+His brothers, Johnny, Tommy, and Joe, were working around the edges of the booming bootleg business, mostly as hired enforcers who occasionally hijacked a beer truck or two.

-Determined to remain honest, Roger first became a cab driver upon his return, then an automobile salesman.
-His auto sales career was successful, and he made enough money to form a trucking company in Des Plaines, Illinois, with his brothers Tommy and Eddie.
+Determined to remain honest, Roger became a cab driver upon his return, then an automobile salesman.
+His auto sales career was successful, and he made enough money to form a trucking company in Des Plaines, Illinois, with his brothers, Tommy and Eddie.

 In 1923 he married Clara Morgan, whom he had earlier met when working as a telegrapher.
 Though it would seem that marriage might have made him even more determined to avoid a life of crime, it didn’t.
 Before long, Roger began to lease a small fleet of trucks and drivers to Johnny Torrio’s bootlegging operation.
 Using the money he earned from those leases, Roger and his brothers bought a franchise from Torrio for the beer delivery routes to rural northwestern Cook County.
 Soon, they were also distributing illegal liquor, and Touhy partnered with Matt Kolb, who was already supplying the Chicago Outfit with a third of its beer and running highly profitable gambling and loan sharking operations north of Chicago.

 The two men established a brewery and cooperate, which made barrels and casks.
-Producing high-quality beer, they were soon were selling 1,000 barrels a week at $55 a barrel at a profit of over 90%.
+Producing high-quality beer, they soon sold 1,000 barrels a week at $55 a barrel at a profit of over 90%.
 In 1926, Touhy expanded into illegal gambling and installed slot machines in speakeasies throughout the northwest Chicago suburbs, which grossed over $1 million in the first year.
-Johnny Touhy was killed at the Lone Tree Inn, near Niles, just north of Chicago, in December 1927 allegedly by gunmen belonging to gangster Al Capone’s Chicago Outfit.
+Johnny Touhy was killed at the Lone Tree Inn, near Niles, just north of Chicago, in December 1927, allegedly by gunmen belonging to gangster Al Capone’s Chicago Outfit.

-By 1929, Al Capone was ordering hundreds of barrels of beer a week from Roger Touhy, but he soon became envious of Touhy and Kolb’s operations and wanted to take over the profitable business.
-Capone began to send thugs to Touhy’s headquarters, to talk his way into a partnership, but Roger refused.
+By 1929, Al Capone ordered hundreds of barrels of beer a week from Roger Touhy, but he soon became envious of Touhy and Kolb’s operations and wanted to take over the profitable business.
+Capone began to send thugs to Touhy’s headquarters to talk his way into a partnership, but Roger refused.

 By the spring of 1933, it appeared that the Touhy Gang was winning the war against the syndicate.
 Then the mob killed Mayor Anton Cermak and shot Tommy Touhy, but he survived and was later imprisoned.
 Later, the union bosses in Chicago surrendered to the mob.

 Initially, they took no one into their confidence.
 Banghart already had four previous escapes on his record, and when he went to Joliet, he boasted that no prison in the world could keep him.
-He observed prison guards’ activities and assimilated every item of information that might be important in a planned escape.
-He learned the exact location of all prison facilities, the height of the walls, the prison towers’ position and the distance between them; and the number of guards and the kind of weapons they carried.
+He observed prison guards’ activities and assimilated all information that might be important in a planned escape.
+He learned the exact location of all prison facilities, the height of the walls, the prison towers’ position and the distance between them, and the number of guards and the kind of weapons they carried.
 He even claimed to know that the guards carried rifles sighted in at 100 yards, although they manned towers 300 yards apart.
-Ultimately, a plan of escape matured, a plan which necessitated assistance both inside and out.
+Ultimately, a plan of escape matured, necessitating assistance both inside and out.